Potholes

 For a pothole to be considered a safety defect it must be at least 40mm deep in the road surface or 20mm deep in a footway for us to investigate and prioritise the repair.

 Providing it meets the requirements, a pothole will be prioritised for repair depending on its size, depth and road location.
-All potholes are inspected, if the requirements are met they will be put into one of these four categories:
+All potholes are inspected.
+If the requirements are met they will be put into one of these four categories:

 • emergency work: repaired within 2 hours